scleung-astro/python-apps/README.md

 important pairs I used to check.
 The app also plot the data with several indicators, such as exponential moving average and Bollinger's band.

+### portfolio_management.py
+This is a small app using StreamLit to develop a webpage interface for portfolio optimization.
+Based on the given choices of stocks and their ratio, the app calcaultes the annual return in last five years.
+Then it generates the optimized model based on Sharpe ratio in the efficient frontier analysis.

 ### othello.py
 This is an extension of my tic-tac-toe app that it runs as a game of Othello with a decision-tree based AI as an opponent.
 There are three dificulties available.

+### saint-saens.py
+This is a mini app using StreamLit to develop a query webpage.
+Based on the given gener and composition title, or the opus number, the page returns the candidate composition.

 ### tictactoe.py
 This is the first open-source PyGame app I developed.
 The simple tic-tac-toe